 If our existing stockholders, including employees who obtain equity, sell or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.

+In connection with our IPO, each of our directors, executive officers and holders of substantially all of our outstanding equity securities entered into lock-up agreements with BofA Securities, Inc. and Barclays Capital Inc. (collectively, the "Representatives") which restrict their ability to sell or transfer their shares until January 9, 2021, subject to certain exceptions (the "Underwriter Lock-up Agreements").
+The Representatives may, in their sole discretion, waive the Underwriter Lock-up Agreements before the expiration of the lock-up period.
+In order to effect this offering, the Representatives intend to release the applicable lock-up restrictions set forth in the Underwriter Lock-up Agreements solely with respect to any shares to be sold by the selling stockholders in this offering.

 As of July 31, 2020, we had 91,122,356 shares of common stock outstanding.
+In connection with our IPO, certain stockholders entered into lock-up agreements with us which restrict their ability to sell or transfer their shares until January 9, 2021, subject to certain exceptions (the "Company Lock-up Agreements").
+Concurrently with the pricing of this offering, we have agreed to a partial release of shares held by these stockholders that are currently subject to the Company Lock-up Agreements, in an aggregate amount of approximately 370,000 shares of common stock.
+This release is contingent upon the pricing of this offering, such shares of common stock that are released will become freely tradable subject to applicable securities laws.

-Concurrently with this offering, an aggregate of shares of common stock will be released from applicable lock-up restrictions with certain of our existing stockholders not participating in this offering, and such shares may then be freely traded without registration.
-Only the shares of common stock sold in our IPO, sold in this offering or released as described in the preceding sentence will be freely tradable, without restriction, in the public market immediately after this offering.
+Only the shares of common stock sold in our IPO, sold in this offering or released as described in the preceding two paragraphs will be freely tradable, without restriction, in the public market immediately after this offering.
 Each of our directors, executive officers and selling stockholders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until the later of 90 days after the date of this prospectus or January 9, 2021, subject to certain exceptions.

-Each of our other security holders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until January 9, 2021, subject to certain exceptions.
-However, BofA Securities, Inc. and Barclays Capital Inc. (collectively, the "Representatives") may, in their sole discretion, waive the contractual lock-up before the lock-up agreements expire.
-After the lock-up agreements expire, all 91,122,356 shares outstanding as of July 31, 2020 will be eligible for sale in the public market, of which shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 of the Securities Act of 1933, as amended (the "Securities Act"), and various vesting agreements.
+After the lock-up agreements expire, all 91,149,949 shares outstanding as of August 31, 2020 will be eligible for sale in the public market, of which, after giving effect to the sale of shares in this offering, 47,739,184 shares are beneficially owned by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 of the Securities Act of 1933, as amended (the "Securities Act"), and various vesting agreements.
 Sales of a substantial number of such shares upon the concurrent release of lock-up restrictions in connection with this offering or the expiration or any future earlier release of the lock-up and market stand-off agreements or, the perception that such sales may occur, could cause our market price to fall or make it more difficult for you to sell your common stock at a time and price that you deem appropriate.